abse4411/projz_renpy_translation/README.md

 3. Run the command `le {index_or_name} -l {lang}` to update translations in TranslationIndex.

 > **😕Translation website doesn't support uploading Excel files?**<br />
-> You can paste content of generated Excel file into a doc file, then upload it.
+> You can paste content of the generated Excel file into a doc file, then upload it.
 After completion, copy content from translated doc file to the Excel file.
 ---

 ## ⚡Fast translating⚡ with `savehtml` and `loadhtml`